 To make a payment, call Allpay on 0330 041 6497 .
 A recorded voice will guide you through entering your swipe-card reference number, your debit or credit card details, and the amount you want to pay.
 If you have any problems, you will automatically be transferred to an Allpay customer service advisor.

 You can pay at the Post Office using your Tuntum rent payment card.
 You can find your local post office using their branch search here.

 You can pay your rent by cash at any PayPoint outlet.
 All you need to do is take your Tuntum rent payment card and money to anywhere you see the PayPoint sign including newsagents, supermarkets, convenience stores and garages.

-You can send a cheque or postal order directly to Tuntum Housing Association at 90 Beech Avenue, New Basford, Nottingham NG7 7LW.
-All cheques or postal orders should clearly identify your rent account number and be made payable to Tuntum Housing Association Limited.
-It is helpful if you write your name and address on the back of the cheque, particularly if you need a receipt.
+You can send a postal order directly to Tuntum Housing Association at 90 Beech Avenue, New Basford, Nottingham NG7 7LW.
+All postal orders should clearly identify your rent account number and be made payable to Tuntum Housing Association Limited.
+It is helpful if you write your name and address on the back, particularly if you need a receipt.

 If you fail to pay your rent and fall into rent arrears, we have the right to take you to court and seek eviction if you do not clear the debt or come to an agreement acceptable to us.
 The steps to eviction are given below and are used as a last resort.

 - You will receive a Notice of Seeking /Requiring Possession or a Notice to Quit.

 - If you do not repay the debt you will receive a possession summons giving a date for a hearing at the county court.